 - Stimulate employment for unskilled persons in environmental protection and restoration

-- Stimulate NGOs to play a major role
+- Stimulate or get stimulated by NGOs to play a major role

 - Organizing government using sustainability principles to prioritize